plpxsk/primer-template/README.md

 # Demo

-See what this looks like at TBD
+See what this looks like at [pavopax.github.io/primer-template/](https://pavopax.github.io/primer-template/)

 # Get started

 1) Create content:

-* Create a new repository on github.roche.com
+  * Create a new repository on github.com
   * Add a README.md file with some content into the repository

 2) Publish so others can see it:

   * Go to repository `Settings` (tab on top right) - scroll down to `GitHub Pages` and in `Source` select `master branch`
   * The page will refresh.
 Scroll down again to `GitHub Pages` and find the link to your GitHub Page under "Your site is published at ..".
   * Open the link to view your website
-* You can now share this link!
+  * You can now share that link!

 That's it!